Min Palette

-The Min Palette, or El Amrah Palette is an ancient Egyptian cosmetic palette from El-Amrah, Egypt (for the Amratian Period), found in Naqada, tomb B62.
+The Min Palette, or El Amrah Palette is an Predynastic Egyptian cosmetic palette from El-Amrah, Egypt (for the Amratian Period), found in Naqada, tomb B62.
 It is held in the British Museum, no. 35501.

 Description

 The Min Palette is a flat slate palette, unadorned, with no iconographic scenes.

 Two topics are displayed on the palette.
 The Symbol of Min, a compound-type hieroglyph arrangement, is centered at the top of the palette, and comprises 1/4 of the palette's front.
 The other motifs are opposed-facing bird heads on each top corner; the heads are small, with a thin neck, about a tenth the height of the palette, and the right head is damaged.

 A small suspension hole is centered on the palette's top.

 Min's emblem

 The Emblem of Min on the palette is a typographic ligature of two Egyptian hieroglyphs–R23 and S39.
 The later horizontal form of the Min symbol (hieroglyph), (consisting of two opposing-faced arrows), is shown in an archaic form.
 Centered vertically overlaying the Min hieroglyph is a vertical "crook" or staff, the version of the 'straight staff', (see Crook-staff (Luwian hieroglyph)).